-- .25 In assuring consistency within each scenario, the actuary would consider ripple effects, including policy owner action, management's routine action, and regulatory action.
-Although most of the other assumptions used in the base scenario may remain appropriate under the adverse scenario, some may require adjustment to reflect the interdependence of assumptions in the adverse scenario. - .26 Selection of the assumptions for management's routine action would, where appropriate, take into account - Effectiveness of the insurer's management information systems and adjustment mechanisms; - Insurer's historical record of promptness and willingness, to respond to adversity; - Policy owner action; and - External environment assumed in the scenario. - .27 The actuary would report management's routine action, so that users may consider its practicality and adequacy.
-The actuary may also report the results assuming that the insurer does not respond to the adversity.

-.28 Ripple effects also include regulatory action, which would vary depending on the regulatory capital ratio requirement breached by the adverse scenario.
+- .25 In assuring consistency within each scenario, the actuary would consider ripple effects.
+Although most of the other assumptions used in the base scenario may remain appropriate under the plausible adverse scenario, some may require adjustment to reflect the interdependence of assumptions in the plausible adverse scenario. - .26 Ripple effects would include both policy owner action and the insurer's expected response to adversity.
+Selection of the assumptions for the insurer's response would, where appropriate, take into account - Effectiveness of the insurer's management information systems and adjustment mechanisms; - Insurer's historical record of promptness and willingness, when faced with adversity, to make difficult decisions; and - External environment assumed in the scenario. - .27 The actuary would report the expected response, so that users may consider its practicality and adequacy.
+The actuary may also report the results assuming that the insurer does not respond to the adversity. - .28 Ripple effects also include regulatory action, especially under any plausible adverse scenario where the insurer fails to meet the supervisory target capital requirement.
 The actuary would consider action that could be taken by the Canadian regulator(s) as well as action taken by regulators in foreign jurisdictions.
-Such regulatory action and associated management action would consider the local assessment of solvency regardless of the insurer's worldwide solvency position as measured by Canadian regulatory standards.
-The actuary could also review the regulatory actions included in the ORSA's scenario testing, including internal target-setting exercise, and consider their applicability to the financial condition testing's adverse scenarios.
+Such regulatory action and associated management response would consider the local assessment of solvency regardless of the insurer's worldwide solvency position as measured by Canadian regulatory standards.